Dwolla Terms of Service

 “Dispute” means a dispute claim filed with Dwolla as described in Section 10.1 (Dispute resolution).

 “Dwolla” means Dwolla, Inc. and its successors, affiliates, or assigns.

 “Dwolla Balance” means the funds available in your Account.
-A Dwolla Balance represents funds held for your benefit at the Financial Institution Partner in the Holding Account.
+A Dwolla Balance represents funds held for your benefit by our Financial Institution Partner in a Holding Account.

 “Dwolla Services” means all products and services, including Accounts, offered by Dwolla through our websites, applications, or through any other means.

 “Facilitator” means a third party or third party software that facilitates your payment as described in Section 3.2 (Facilitator Fee).

 “Facilitator Fee” means the fee charged by a Facilitator.